Special Initiatives Program

 Proposed Projects Should

-- Raise the level of exposure and interest of K-12 teachers, students, and the general public in space, aerospace, and space-related science, design, or technology and its potential benefits; and/or increase interest, recruitment, experience and training of underrepresented pre-college students in the pursuit of space- or aerospace-related science, design, or technology.
+1. Raise the level of exposure and interest of K-12 teachers, students, and the general public in space, aerospace, and space-related science, design, or technology and its potential benefits; and/or increase interest, recruitment, experience and training of underrepresented pre-college students in the pursuit of space- or aerospace-related science, design, or technology.

-- Demonstrate self-sustaining and/or replicable capabilities.
+2. Demonstrate self-sustaining and/or replicable capabilities.

 To Apply:

-- Sign in and submit the Grant Application Form (applicants may apply to multiple funding programs) and supporting documents.
+(applicants may apply to multiple funding programs)

 Application Requirements:

-- Any established organization (e.g. K-12 and higher education schools, aerospace industries, government agencies, non-profit aerospace associations, etc.)
+• Represent an established organization (e.g. K-12 and higher education schools, aerospace industries, government agencies, non-profit aerospace associations, etc.)

 Supporting Materials Required with Application: